 The reason we shape them into doughnut shapes (which you don’t have to do, of course) is that it helps the meat to cook more evenly and as they cook and shrink up that hole gets filled up anyway.

 - Take your hamburger patties and dip each side in the flour.
-The flour asks as a binder but also gives a crispier version of the burger when done.
+Toss with flour to coat.
+The flour acts as a binder but also gives a crispier version of the burger when done.

 - Add those patties to a skillet which is on medium heat.